mohamedissack/Neighbour-App/README.md

 Mohamed Issack Abdi

 ## Description
-A website to keep a
+A website to keep a user